-Optimal filtering refers to the methodology that can be used for estimating the state of a time-varying system, which is indirectly observed through noisy measurements.
-The state of the system refers to the collection of dynamic variables such as position, velocities and accelerations or orientation and rotational motion parameters, which describe the physical state of the system.
-The noise in the measurements refers to a noise in the sense that the measurements are uncertain, that is, even if we knew the true system state the measurements would not be deterministic functions of the state, but would have certain distribution of possible values.
-The time evolution of the state is modeled as a dynamic system, which is perturbed by a certain process noise.
-This noise is used for modeling the uncertainties in the system dynamics and in most cases the system is not truly stochastic, but the stochasticity is only used for representing the model uncertainties.
+Optimal filtering refers to the methodology that can be used for estimating the state of a time-varying system which is indirectly observed through noisy measurements.
+The state of the system refers to the collection of dynamic variables such as position, velocity, orientation, and angular velocity, which define the physical state of the system.
+The noise in the measurements means that the measurements are uncertain in the sense that even if we knew the true system state the measurements would not be deterministic functions of the state, but would have a distribution of possible values.
+The time evolution of the state is modeled as a dynamic system which is perturbed by a certain process noise.
+This noise is used for modeling the uncertainties in the system dynamics.
+In most cases the system is not truly stochastic, but the stochasticity is only used for representing the model uncertainties.